Novapro-Lab/.github/profile/README.md

 ---

-## About Novapro Lab
+## About Novapro Lab™

-**Novapro Lab** is a software development and innovation studio focused on building private AI-powered business systems for customer acquisition, commercial operations, workflow automation, and operational decision-making.
+**Novapro Lab™** is a software development and innovation studio focused on building private AI-powered business systems for customer acquisition, commercial operations, workflow automation, and operational decision-making.

 We design and develop software platforms that help organizations simplify complex workflows, attract customers, manage leads, create appointments, improve follow-up, support sales operations, and transform business information into practical actions.